neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 	  autowiring: off

-Autowiring can also be switched off through the ``@autowiring off`` annotation - either in the DocComment block of a whole class or of a single method.
+Autowiring can also be switched off through the ``@autowiring off`` annotation - either in the documentation block of a whole class or of a single method.
 For the latter the annotation only has an effect when used in comment blocks of a constructor or of a method whose name starts with ``inject``.